Romainmôtier Priory: Second expansion

-In the 9th century Romainmôtier saw another period of decline.
+In the 9th century, Romainmôtier saw another period of decline.
 Lay abbots took possession of the monastery.
-In 888, the Guelph King Rudolf I of Burgundy gave the priory and its lands to his sister Adelheid or Adelaide, the wife of the Duke of Burgundy, Richard II.
-On 14 June 928/929, Adelaide gave the monastery and its lands to Cluny Abbey.
-However, for the monastery nothing changed because it remained a possession of the Burgundian royal family.
-During this period, the monastery was home to a community of Canons Regular rather than monks.
-At some point between 966 and 990, King Conrad of Burgundy finally renounced all his rights and gave the monastery to Abbot Maiolus of Cluny.
+In 888 AD, the Guelph King Rudolf I of Burgundy gave the priory and its lands to his sister, Saint Adela (also referred to as Adelheid or Adelaide), the wife of the Duke of Burgundy, Richard II.
+On 14 June 928 AD, Adelaide gave the monastery and its lands to Cluny Abbey.
+However, little changed for the monastery, as it remained a possession of the Burgundian royal family.
+During this period, the monastery was home to a community of Canons Regular, rather than monks.
+At a point between 966 AD and 990 AD, King Conrad of Burgundy, renounced all his rights and gave the monastery to Abbot Maiolus of Cluny.
 Under Cluny Abbey, Romainmôtier Priory experienced its third golden age.

 The medieval monastery

-Abbot Odilo of Cluny, who resided more than once in Romainmôtier, had the present church built at the end of the 10th century.
-This church was modeled after the second church of Cluny Abbey (Cluny II).
-At the beginning of the 12th century, the church was modified by the construction of an ornate narthex and in the 13th century of a gatehouse.
+Abbot Odilo of Cluny, who resided multiple times in Romainmôtier, had the present church built at the end of the 10th century.
+This church was modelled after the second church of Cluny Abbey (Cluny II).
+At the start of the 12th century, the church was modified by the construction of an ornate narthex, and later in the 13th century, with a gatehouse.
 The last modifications were made to the church in 1445.
 The monastery church of Romainmôtier is one of the most important examples of Cluniac Romanesque art in Switzerland.

 While Odilo had managed Romainmôtier himself, his successors remained at Cluny Abbey and were represented by a prior.
-Until the end of the 12th century, this office was only granted for a limited number of years; later it became a lifetime appointment.
+Until the end of the 12th century, this office was only granted for a limited number of years, later becoming a lifetime appointment.
 In the 10th and 11th centuries, the monastery was fighting against aristocratic families of the region (Grandson, Salins) who were trying to expand their estates at the expense of the priory.
 These conflicts ended at the beginning of the 12th century.
 However, the pariage of 1181, in which Beatrix of Burgundy, the wife of Frederick Barbarossa, and the priory divided their rights, appears not to have been followed.
 Until the 14th century the priory was under Imperial protection.
 The lord of Les Clées exercised oversight on behalf of his feudal lords, particularly the Savoys.